 GSWC also manages a portfolio of water supply arrangements with water wholesalers.
 For example, GSWC has contracts with various governmental entities (principally MWD's member agencies) and other parties to purchase water through a total of 63 connections for distribution to customers, in addition to numerous emergency connections.
 MWD is a public agency organized and managed to provide a supplemental, imported supply to its member public agencies.
-There are 26 such member agencies, consisting of 14 cities, 11 municipal water districts, and one county water authority.
+There are 26 such member agencies, consisting of 14 cities, 11 municipal water districts and one county water authority.
 GSWC has 46 connections to MWD's water distribution facilities and those of member agencies.
-GSWC purchases MWD water through six separate member agencies aggregating more than 47,100 acre-feet annually.
-MWD's principal sources of water are the State Water Project ("SWP") which conveys water from northern California and the Colorado River.
+GSWC purchases MWD water through six separate member agencies aggregating 50,527 acre-feet annually.
+MWD's principal source of water is the SWP, which conveys water from northern California and the Colorado River.

-GSWC has contracts to purchase water or water rights for an aggregate amount of \$5.3 million as of December 31, 2014.
-Included in the \$5.3 million is a remaining commitment of \$3.1 million under an agreement with the City of Claremont ("the City") to lease water rights that were ascribed to the City as part of the Six Basins adjudication.
+GSWC has contracts to purchase water or water rights for an aggregate amount of \$5.5 million as of December 31, 2015.
+Included in the \$5.5 million is a remaining commitment of \$3.0 million under an agreement with the City of Claremont ("the City") to lease water rights that were ascribed to the City as part of the Six Basins adjudication.
 The initial term of the agreement expires in 2028.
 GSWC can exercise an option to renew this agreement for 10 additional years.
-The remaining \$2.2 million are commitments for purchased water with other third parties which expire through 2038.
+The remaining \$2.5 million are commitments for purchased water with other third parties which expire through 2038.

-Metropolitan Water District/ State Water Project
+Metropolitan Water District / State Water Project

-Water supplies available to the MWD through the State Water Project vary from year to year based on several factors.
+Water supplies available to the MWD through the SWP vary from year to year based on several factors.
 Historically, weather was the primary factor in determining annual deliveries.
-However, biological opinions issued in late 2007 have limited water diversions through the Sacramento/San Joaquin Delta ("Delta") resulting in pumping restrictions on the State Water Project.
-Even with variable State Water Project deliveries, MWD has been able to provide sufficient quantities of water to satisfy the needs of its member agencies and their customers.
+However, biological opinions issued in late 2007 have limited water diversions through the Sacramento/San Joaquin Delta ("Delta") resulting in pumping restrictions on the SWP.
+Even with variable SWP deliveries, MWD has been able to provide sufficient quantities of water to satisfy the needs of its member agencies and their customers.
 Under its Integrated Resources Plan, MWD estimates that it can meet its member agencies' demands over at least the next 20 years.

-Every year, the California Department of Water Resources ("DWR") establishes the State Water Project allocation for water deliveries to the state water contractors.
-DWR generally establishes a percentage allocation of delivery requests based on a number of factors, including weather patterns, snow pack levels, reservoir levels and biological diversion restrictions.
-In January 2015, DWR increased the water allocation from 10% to 15% of state contractor requests.
+Every year, the California Department of Water Resources ("DWR") establishes the SWP allocation for water deliveries to the state water contractors.
+DWR generally establishes a percentage allocation of delivery requests based on a number of factors, including weather patterns, snow-pack levels, reservoir levels and biological diversion restrictions.
+The SWP is a major source of water for the MWD.